jflores147/web102_prework/README.md

 ## Notes

 Describe any challenges encountered while building the app.
 Going into this project it was pretty difficult getting use to the syntax.
 At first I was having troule understanding what reduce is and how it's used in this project.
 As well as the filter which was a bit difficult to understand at first but was more managble than understanding reduce.
+Overall great experience!
 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2025] [Jessie Flores]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.